-2) Frames and framing processes: a further theme concerns how both interaction within and between groups along with the consideration of facts can be structured by frames – that is, intersubjective constructs (which therefore must be maintained in ongoing interactions) defined by sociologist William Gamson as “a central organizing idea for making sense of relevant events and suggesting what is at issue”.
-Similarly, Erving Goffman invoked the notion of frames to theorise cultural constructs which govern the subjective meanings given to events and which give order and meaning to experience.
-For example, we might consider central organising ideas like ‘living with the virus’, or perhaps ‘COVID zero’ (which is oriented to eliminating viral transmission and a fighting a collective ‘war against the virus’), as cultural frames or we could consider broader ideological frames (Sovocool et al 2016) which argue, for example, that the COVID-19 pandemic is ‘nature’s wake-up call’ and/or a ‘warning from nature’.
-Some sociologists argue that frames have broader effects like “orienting people to certain kinds of facts while leading them to ignore others” (link) and, overall, constrain what can be discussed and understood.
+2) Frames and framing processes: a further theme (which is more abstract and complex) concerns how both interaction within and between groups along with the consideration of facts can be structured by frames – that is, intersubjective constructs (which therefore must be maintained in ongoing interactions) defined by sociologist William Gamson as “a central organizing idea for making sense of relevant events and suggesting what is at issue”.
+Similarly, Goffman invoked the notion of frames to theorise cultural constructs which govern the subjective meanings given to events and which give order and meaning to experience.
+For example, we might consider central organising ideas like ‘living with the virus’, or perhaps ‘COVID zero’ (which is oriented to eliminating viral transmission and fighting a collective ‘war against the virus’), as cultural frames or we could consider broader ideological frames (Sovocool et al 2016) which argue, for example, that the COVID-19 pandemic is ‘nature’s wake-up call’ and/or a ‘warning from nature’.
+Some sociologists argue that frames have broader effects like “orienting people to certain kinds of facts while leading them to ignore others” (link) and constraining what can be discussed and understood.

 Returning to my behaviour and related possible lessons, I wonder to what extent my own thinking became influenced by interaction in groups in which ‘living with the virus’ is the central frame along with related agonistic interaction patterns that can give rise to polarisation.
 I failed to both consider this and reflect on how this may have focussed may attention on certain facts and led me to ignore or downplay other facts about COVID-19 I should have paid more attention to.
 We also need to be aware of the joint construction of meaning in the social groups we participate in.
 A further lesson is such suggested by related sociological perspectives which argue that “facts have no intrinsic meaning”: we need to better consider what subjective meanings are being given to facts and the extent to which those meanings are culturally structured by dominant frame(s).